Ben Nevis Ski Weekend

 £300 per person

 The trip will start from Nevis Range, Fort William.
 You may wish to arrange accommodation in Fort William on the evening before.
 One night will be spent in the CIC Hut high on Ben Nevis.

 Maximum 4 people (at a ratio of 1:2).
 The minimum number for this trip to run is 1.

 Timings and Meeting Point

-Nevis Range - 0830 in Pine Martin cafe at the bottom of the gondola on 5th April.
+Nevis Range - 0830 in Pine Martin cafe at the bottom of the gondola.
 From here we will make our way onto Ben Nevis and walk in to the CIC hut, stashing our food and overnight gear to allow light ski sacs for the rest of the day.
-The trip will finish at approximately 1600 on 6th April.
-Note: The 5/6th April are actually a Thursday/Friday rather than a usual weekend.
+The trip will finish at approximately 1600 on the second day.
+Note: The 21/22 March is a Thursday/Friday, and 23/24 March is a Saturday/Sunday.

 To download the kit list for this course click here.

-- Accommodation in the CIC Hut on a self catering basis for the night of the 5th April
+- Accommodation in the CIC Hut on a self catering basis for one night

 - Avalanche safety equipment, transciever, shovel and probe (if required)